 22300 15 Mile Rd Bellevue, Michigan 49021

 The sanctuary is open to the public every day from dawn to dusk for crane viewing.
-However on the weekends a member of the Jackson Audubon Society will be on hand from 4 PM to dusk to assist anyone interested in viewing cranes.
+However, on the October and November weekends, a member of the Jackson Audubon Society will be on hand from 4 PM to dusk to assist anyone interested in viewing cranes.